OPS-E2E-PPE/VBA-Docs/api/Excel.HPageBreak.Application.md

 keywords: vbaxl10.chm158073
 f1_keywords:
 - vbaxl10.chm158073
-ms.prod: excel
 api_name:
 - Excel.HPageBreak.Application
 ms.assetid: d0a1b77f-f5b9-7cdf-cbf4-25b59d86ace7
-ms.date: 06/08/2017
+ms.date: 04/26/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # HPageBreak.Application property (Excel)

 When used without an object qualifier, this property returns an **[Application](Excel.Application(object).md)** object that represents the Microsoft Excel application.

 When used with an object qualifier, this property returns an **Application** object that represents the creator of the specified object (you can use this property with an OLE Automation object to return the application of that object).
 Read-only.

 ## Syntax

 _expression_.**Application**

-_expression_ A variable that represents a [HPageBreak](Excel.HPageBreak.md) object.
+_expression_ A variable that represents an **[HPageBreak](Excel.HPageBreak.md)** object.

 ## Example

-This example displays a message about the application that created  `myObject`.
+This example displays a message about the application that created _myObject_.

 ```vb
 Set myObject = ActiveWorkbook